aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 He smiled.
 "Well, thanks.
 I do appreciate the update."

 They plowed through their dinner buoyed on small-talk about the quality of the food, all the strange things pregnancy does to the body, and how she felt more attractive now than she ever had in her life.
-He chose not to have a drink to keep things even with her.
+He chose not to have a drink to keep things level between them.

 She offered to pick up the bill, and he let her.
 Then she offered him a ride home, since he had come by train.